-So it certainly seems that low levels of magnesium could be a cause of restless leg syndrome in some people.
 Indeed some professionals believe that low magnesium can be the cause of a large number of medical conditions.
-Accordingly you might want to raise this possibility with your doctor.
+Accordingly, you might want to raise this possibility with your doctor.

 There are a number of drugs that your doctor may prescribe for primary restless legs syndrome.
 Currently drugs which are classified as ‘dopamine agonists’ can be prescribed.